Porcine Epidemic Diarrhea (PED)

 Note: For PEDv Telephone Town Hall audio recordings prior to 2018, visit the PEDv Archives webpage.

-This PEDv Informational Pamphlet (dated December 2013) provides some additional information about the disease – how to prevent it, how to identify it, and what to do if you detect it. Équipe québécoise de santé porcine (EQSP) compiled information about the effectiveness of various disinfectants on PEDv in this report.
+This PEDv brochure provides some additional information about the disease: how to prevent it, how to identify it, and what to do if you detect it. Équipe québécoise de santé porcine (EQSP) compiled information about the effectiveness of various disinfectants on PEDv in this report.

 The initial cases of PED that occurred in Canada (in Ontario) in 2014 were believed to be associated with porcine plasma products in feed.
 The National Pork Board (US) has put together a factsheet on the information we know to date about feed acting as a vector for PEDv.